Skip to main content View sitemap

 Architectural Controls Deposit

-Starting in Phase 2 and onward, any Eligible Contractor that purchases a lot and fails to comply with all architectural requirements may be suspended from further lot allocations and be subject to provision of a $7,500 performance bond on future lot allocations to achieve compliance.
-Individuals that purchase lots will be required to provide a $7,500 letter of credit at the time of Agreement signing which would be released upon the architectural control inspection of the driveway and front yard landscaping.
+Starting in Phase 2 and onward, any Eligible Contractor that purchases a lot and fails to comply with all architectural requirements may be suspended from further lot allocations and be subject to provision of a $7,500 performance bond for each non-complying lot on future purchases to achieve compliance.
+Individuals that purchase lots will be required to provide a $7,500 (separate cheque or bank draft) at the time of Agreement signing, which would be released upon the architectural control inspection.

 Licensed Contractor

-All front driveway services and installation must be performed by qualified companies holding a valid City of Saskatoon Business License, Contractor License, or Non-Resident Contractor License.
+For Phase 1, where rebates are permitted, all front driveway services and installation must be performed by qualified companies holding a valid City of Saskatoon Business License, Contractor License, or Non-Resident Contractor License.
+For Phase 2, where performance bonds are permitted, driveways can be completed by the Lot Purchaser (or an contractor hired by the Lot Purchaser) if done well to Saskatoon Land standard and is one of the driveway types noted above.

 Front Driveway Defined